Bayesian optimization of atomic structures with prior probabilities from universal interatomic potentials: Introduction

 \section{Introduction}

 The precise atomic configuration of a material significantly influences its mechanical, electronic, magnetic, and chemical properties.
 Determining this configuration at low temperatures computationally involves identifying the global minimum of the potential energy surface (PES).
 This optimization problem is notoriously challenging due to the vast configurational space and the presence of numerous meta-stable states.
-Conventional methods, such as basin hopping\cite{wales1997global}, particle swarm optimization, evolutionary algorithms\cite{vilhelmsen2014genetic}, and random searches\cite{pickard2011ab}, require extensive energy and force calculations, often making them impractical for large systems when utilizing computationally intensive methods like density functional theory (DFT).
+Conventional methods, such as basin hopping \cite{wales1997global}, particle swarm optimization, evolutionary algorithms \cite{vilhelmsen2014genetic}, and random searches \cite{pickard2011ab}, require extensive energy and force calculations, often making them impractical for large systems when utilizing computationally intensive methods like density functional theory (DFT).

 The challenge of global optimization becomes even more pronounced in high-dimensional spaces where the PES landscape is riddled with local minima.
-Traditional methods require numerous DFT calculations, but recent advancements in machine-learned surrogate models offer a promising alternative that dramatically reduces the computational burden.
-Notably, the GOFEE algorithm\cite{bisbo2020efficient} employs Gaussian processes to construct surrogate PES models, enabling efficient exploration through random searches and Bayesian optimization.
-This approach, enhanced by the \texttt{BEACON}\cite{kaapa2021global} code which incorporates force training, has demonstrated orders of magnitude reduction in the number of necessary energy evaluations.
-These models provide fast approximations of the PES by leveraging training data obtained from initial DFT calculations.
+Traditional methods require numerous DFT calculations, but recent advancements in machine-learned surrogate models offer promising alternatives that dramatically reduce the computational burden.
+Several approaches (BOSS \cite{todorovic2019bayesian}, GOFEE \cite{bisbo2020efficient}, \texttt{BEACON} \cite{kaapa2021global}) algorithms employ Gaussian processes to construct surrogate PES models, enabling efficient exploration through random searches and Bayesian optimization.
+These techniques have demonstrated orders of magnitude reduction in the number of necessary energy evaluations.
+They provide fast approximations of the PES by using training data obtained from initial DFT calculations and continuously expanded by means of an active leaning cycle as illustrated in Fig.~\ref{fig:beacon_cycle} for the \texttt{BEACON} method.
+As these algorithms start with minimal training data, often from a few random structures, they can be seen as ``cold-start'' approaches, which are initially rather uninformed compared to models trained on larger databases.

-Recent improvements to the \texttt{BEACON} framework aim to remove energy barriers on the surrogate PES.
-Techniques like \texttt{ICE-BEACON}\cite{kaappa2021atomic} interpolate between elements, while \texttt{ghost-BEACON}\cite{larsen2023machine} introduces atoms of fractional existence as candidate sites for real atoms.